This Spicy Venison Scrapple Isn't 'Offal' -- No Pig Tongues Here; Give It a Try!

 Thompson, now in his early 70s, knows what it means to hunt and fish for food.
 Squirrels, rabbits, fish, crabs and oysters were routine fare in his upbringing not far from the Potomac River.
 Making and eating scrapple has been a family tradition across many decades.

 Here is how he does it.
-After processing the deer, place all bones in a large pot with water and cook it down for a few hours, reducing the volume of liquid and concentrating flavors in this broth you are making.
+After processing the deer, place all bones (except for bones that have central nervous system tissue - such as vertebrae, skull, etc) in a large pot with water and cook it down for a few hours, reducing the volume of liquid and concentrating flavors in this broth you are making.
 Thompson calls this broth “the juice” and he retains it for the scrapple.
 After cooling the juice to allow any fat to congeal and float to the surface, he strains it.
 “See that brown stuff in the bottom.
 That’s good stuff, from the marrow,” he said as the bucket emptied.

 The cooked meat should readily come off the bone.
 Remove the meat from the bones and separate any sinew or inedible parts that remain.
 After picking and sorting, run it through a grinder to achieve a smooth consistency.